dillacorn/win-glaze-dots/privacy.sexy.md

 ### Using "Standard" selection

-#### Disable anti-virus and run .bat with administrative privilege.
+#### Disable anti-virus and run .bat with administrative privileges.